 There’s no shortage of stuff to do in Austin, but some of it can be pricey.
 And as college students, we never get tired of hearing the word “free.”
 Free food, free t-shirts, you name it and we’re there.
 Most of us live on some sort of budget, but that doesn’t mean there’s no room for fun.
-Austin has a ton of totally free options for when you’re bored on the weekend and completely broke.
+There’s a ton of free things to do in Austin when you’re bored on the weekend and completely broke.

 Check out 10 totally free things to do in Austin—perfect for your #brokecollegestudent budget.